Axonius/postman-minis/devices/Devices_README.md

 ## Collection Variables:

-1. `ax-url` - url of Axonious Server - Required
-2. `ax-key` - api key of Axonius User - Required
-3. `ax-secret` - api secret of Axonius User - Required
-4. `ax_fields` - Axonius fields used for column headers - Required
+1. `ax_fields` - Axonius fields used for column headers - Required
-5. `ax_filter` - Axonius AQL used to filter devices
+2. `ax_filter` - Axonius AQL used to filter devices
-6. `ax_assest_entity_split` - true/false - explode each row for each adapter connected to assest - Required
+3. `ax_assest_entity_split` - true/false - explode each row for each adapter connected to assest - Required
-7. `ax_field_to_split_by` - Axonius field used to explode additional rows - Not Required
+4. `ax_field_to_split_by` - Axonius field used to explode additional rows - Not Required
+5. `ax_device_id` - Axonius Device ID for device specific operations

 ## Workflows for API Calls